Robert-JunWang/Pelee/README.md

 # Pelee: A Real-Time Object Detection System on Mobile Devices
-This repository contains the code for the code for the following paper.
+This repository contains the code for the following paper.

 [Pelee: A Real-Time Object Detection System on Mobile Devices](https://openreview.net/pdf?id=r1PhalTLf)